-To apply for a place at Gordano Sixth Form please complete an application form and return to the Sixth Form office by 27th November 2020.
+To apply for a place at Gordano Sixth Form please complete an application form and return to the Sixth Form office by Monday 10th January 2022.

 Applications should be made online at www.gordanoschool.org.uk/sixthform/apply-to-the-sixthform.
-If you are new to Gordano School we can provide a paper application form.

-The information in our prospectus and this course information booklet details courses that we intend to offer from September 2021.
+The information in our prospectus and this course information booklet details courses that we intend to offer from September 2022.
 Sometimes these details may change after publication.

-If you apply to study at Gordano Sixth form, we will start allocating your Key stage 5 option choices in January 2021.
+If you apply to study at Gordano Sixth form, we will start allocating your Key stage 5 option choices in September 2022.
 We will do our best to match your choices as far as possible.
 In the event that a particular option combination cannot be timetabled, we will meet with you to discuss alternative courses.